Okta Classic Engine release notes (Preview)

 - If there was a space in the sAMAccountName, an error appeared when installing the Okta Device Registration task and the installation completed but didn't function.

-- An unknown publisher warning appeared after double-clicking the Okta Device Registration MSI file.
+- An unknown publisher warning appeared when the Okta Device Registration MSI file was double-clicked.

 Affected customers should uninstall the registration task and install 1.4.1 or later.
 See Enforce Okta Device Trust for managed Windows computers and Okta Device Trust for Windows Desktop Registration Task Version History.